-These forms are available online at OHIOBWC.com, at your doctor's office or hospital and from your employer's human resource department.
-The FROI-1 may be completed by hand and submitted to your local BWC office in person, to your employer's benefits department where it may be forwarded to the BWC via fax or online at OHIOBWC.com.
+These forms are available online at OHIOBWC.com, at your doctor's office or hospital, and from your employer's human resource department.
+The FROI-1 may be completed by hand and submitted to your local BWC office in person, to your employer's benefits department, where it may be forwarded to the BWC via fax, or online at OHIOBWC.com.
 Health providers may also submit the injury report electronically or via fax to your employer's Managed Care Organization (MCO) or to the BWC.

 The BWC may contact the treating doctor or hospital for additional diagnostic information and for copies of the treatment records if this information is not submitted with the injury report.
 Once you receive medical attention, if you haven't already, let your employer know you have filed a claim.

-Although the BWC is not a party to disputed claims involving self-insured employers, it is still responsible for assigning claim numbers to injuries (a number that you must provide to all health providers who treat you for your on-the-job injury) and maintaining at least a minimal electronic file on your claim.
+Although the BWC is not a party to disputed claims involving self-insured employers, it is still responsible for assigning claim numbers to injuries (a number you must provide to all health providers who treat you for your on-the-job injury) and maintaining at least a minimal electronic file on your claim.